 Data collected from existing sources and collected by using surveys/ interviews would be analyzed as per the standard recommendations for quantitative and qualitative approaches and tools.
 Statistical adequacy and appropriate analysis plans would be utilized with the help of statistical expertise.
 Interpretation and dissemination of study findings would be made to the hospital, health care and programme personnel at hospital, health facility, district and state levels for feeding back to the programme on best practices and improvements for implementation.

-9. TIME UTILISATION CALENDER
+9. TIME UTILISATION CALENDER [REVISED TIMELINES IN APPENDIX]